hbrc-fpga-class/peripherals/hba_quad/README.md

 ## TODO

-* Add the right encoder.
-Only the left is support as of now.
 * Add ability to toggle the forward direction via ctrl register.
 * Add ability to reset encoder counts via ctrl register.